Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 - Privacy — Only the company’s public identifier appears in the URL.
 No internal IDs, no credentials, no sensitive data.

-- Isolation — The embedded browser session where your client enters their utility login is isolated and encrypted.
+- Isolation — The embedded browser session where they enter their utility login is isolated and encrypted.
 Nectar captures only what it needs to establish the connection.

 - Scoping — Each link is tied to a specific company.
 It can’t be used to access data from other companies or other parts of your Nectar account.